How Often Should I Buy New Clothes? Experts Explain

 Manufacturing Sites Located in Guangzhou, China

-Truly, a third-party investigation, conducted by Intertek and TUVR, determined that Shein workers were “working 12.5- to 13.5-hour-long” shifts.
+External investigations, conducted by Intertek and TUVR, determined that Shein workers were “working 12.5- to 13.5-hour-long” shifts.
 The brand’s factories continuously violated local labor laws.
 In fact, in its documentary, “Untold: Inside the Shein Machine”, Channel 4 exposed Guangzhou factories for keeping their workers’ pay on hold.
+Cider sources products from Guangzhou factories and potentially partakes in modern slavery in a similar fashion, despite its claims not to.

 Cider Greenwashes Around Its Manufacturing Sites